Is it possible to know if someone is lying to you?

 But again, the key here is being thorough.
 Being ignorant is not enough, because you might just let that car salesman put a happy smile on your face and take your money.
 You have to know when someone is omitting critical information from you, and that usually comes from experience or practice.

-This is what we call in the lie detection business, a character lie or a lie of influence.
-These lies are meant to make you believe the liar… or at the very least, pump them up to make them sound like a great, magnificent human being incapable of telling lies.
+Lies of influence or character lies are meant to make you believe the liar—or, at the very least, pump them up to make them sound like a great, magnificent human being incapable of telling lies.

 Let’s look at an example.
 You work at the local Walmart and a colleague has been taking money from the cash registers.
 It’s your job to find out who it is.
 You interview Mary and ask her if she took the money.
 Her response is, “I’ve worked here for 15 years!”
 This is a typical character lie.
 By telling you how long she’s worked at Walmart, Mary is trying to make it seem highly unlikely that she took the money.

 Note how she only told you how long she’s worked at Walmart!
 She has not told you that she didn’t take the money.
 Be very wary for these types of lies.
-Whenever someone is trying to convince you of how great they are like in the example above, they are probably attempting to cover something up.
+Whenever someone is trying to convince you of how great they are like in the example above, they might be attempting to cover something up.

 Practicing lie detection is ESSENTIAL to becoming good at it.